• Skip to primary navigation

 • Brush the tops of the biscuits with 1 tablespoon of buttermilk or melted butter.
 Sprinkle with coarse sugar.

-• Bake for 15-18 minutes, until biscuits are browned on the top and bottom.
-Let cool on the baking sheet for 2 minutes before removing and cooling completely on a wire rack.
+• Bake for 15-18 minutes or until the biscuits are lightly brown on the top and bottom.
+Let them cool on the baking sheet for 2 minutes before transferring them to cool completely on a wire rack.

-• To make the whipped cream, combine heavy whipping cream, granulated sugar and vanilla extract in a large bowl.
+• Combine the heavy whipping cream, granulated sugar, and vanilla extract in a large bowl.
 With an electric hand mixer or a stand mixer fitted with the whisk attachment, beat until stiff peaks form.

 • To assemble, cut each biscuit in half with a serrated knife.
 Spoon strawberries onto one half of the biscuit, top with whipped cream, and cover with the other half biscuit.
-You can add an additional dollop of whipped cream and a small strawberry on top for decorative purposes if you wish.
+You can add an additional dollop of whipped cream and a small strawberry on top for decorative purposes.

 Notes

-• If you don’t have buttermilk, you can combine 1 cup of milk with 1 tablespoon of lemon juice and let it sit for 5 minutes before using.
+If you don’t have buttermilk, combine 1 cup of milk with 1 tablespoon of lemon juice and let it sit for 5 minutes before using.

-• Do not use heavy cream in place of the buttermilk, it is too thick and has too much fat.
+Do not use heavy cream instead of buttermilk; it’s too thick and has too much fat.

-• You can use shortening and a non-dairy milk, such as almond milk (mixed with lemon juice as described above), to make the biscuits dairy-free.
-Use a coconut whipped cream for serving.
+You can use shortening and non-dairy milk, such as almond milk (mixed with lemon juice as described above), to make the biscuits dairy-free.
+Use coconut whipped cream for serving or make dairy-free whipped cream using plant-based heavy whipping cream (Country Crock and Silk make dairy-free heavy cream).

-• Be sure to measure the flour correctly.
+Be sure to measure the flour correctly.
 I use the spoon and level method, meaning I use a spoon to add the flour to my measuring cup and then level it off.
 This method is more precise than scooping with the measuring cup directly in the container, which tends to pack the flour down into the measuring cup.
+Even better, measure the flour by grams.

-• Make sure that your butter is very cold.
-I like to cube my butter and then place it in the freezer for about 30 minutes until I’m ready to use it.
+Make sure the butter is very cold.
+I like to cube my butter and place it in the freezer for about 30 minutes until I’m ready to use it.

-• There are a few ways that you can cut the butter into the flour.
-If you have a pastry cutter, you can use that to quickly cut the butter into the flour.
-Another way is to use your hands.
-All you have to do is rub the butter with your fingertips until it is the size of peas.
-If you prefer, you can also use your food processor and pulse about 10-20 times, until the butter is cut into the flour.
+You can cut the butter into the flour in a few ways.
+If you have a pastry cutter, you can quickly cut the butter into the flour.
+Another way is to use your hands by rubbing the butter with your fingertips until it’s pea-sized.
+Also, you can use your food processor and pulse about 10-20 times until the butter is cut into the flour.

-• When forming the biscuits onto the baking sheet, pile the dough high into a mound so that it bakes tall and fluffy.
+When forming the biscuits onto the baking sheet, pile the dough high into a mound, so it bakes tall and fluffy.

-• Only assemble what you plan on eating right away.
-Assembled strawberry shortcakes do not keep well as the whipped cream and the strawberries will make the biscuit soggy.
+Only assemble what you plan on eating right away.
+Assembled strawberry shortcakes do not keep well, as the whipped cream and the strawberries will make the biscuits soggy.
 Keep all of the components separate until you’re ready to serve.

 Nutrition